Pluvie/ion/doc/API.md

 address that refers to them must be discarded.

 A `struct allocator` is inherently **non thread-safe** due to the fact that allocating memory is not an atomic operation.
-It must not be used to share memory across threads unless using a mutex to control the [allocator_push](#allocator-push) calls.
+It must not be used to share memory across threads, unless you are using a mutex to synchronize the [allocator_push](#allocator-push) calls.

 ---